 Actions to Take:

-- Visit our Embassy webpage on COVID-19 for information on conditions in Georgia and resumption of routine consular services.
+- Visit the U.S. Embassy Tbilisi COVID-19page for information on conditions in Georgia and resumption of routine consular services.

 U.S. Embassy Tbilisi, Georgia

 (995)(32) 227-7724 (M-F 8:30-5:30)

 Enroll in Smart Traveler Enrollment Program (STEP) to receive security updates